 A model of the Earth that was quite successful

 Eratosthenes had a model of the Earth and the solar system that was quite successful.
-Even though he made a series of assumptions that are not entirely accurate (the Earth is not a sphere, Siena is not directly on the Tropic of Cancer…), by combining modern capabilities with this same technique, a result extremely close to the real one can be obtained.
+Even though he made a series of assumptions that are not entirely accurate (the Earth is not a sphere, the sun’s rays are not parallel, Siena is not directly on the Tropic of Cancer…), by combining modern capabilities with this same technique, a result extremely close to the real one can be obtained.
 Nowadays, this value is estimated using satellites and geolocation systems.
 These precise measurements allow us to detect even small modifications (of centimetres) on the surface of the Earth.

 However, many centuries before, with hardly any technology, using the ingenuity and mathematics developed by their predecessors (Pythagoras, Archimedes, Euclid, Thales of Miletus…), other classical Greeks made amazing calculations, such as calculating the distance from the Earth to the Sun, predicting eclipses and the movement of known planets, and even proposing that the Sun was the centre of the Universe and not the Earth, as did Aristarchus of Samos.
 With these advances, they went beyond experimental knowledge, based only on direct measurements, to a much more ambitious conception of scientific knowledge, which allowed us to know things beyond our own immediate perception.